biomed-AI/CellFM/readme.md

 ### Data preprocessing

-To run **CellFM**, we need to first preprocess the data in h5 or h5ad format.
+To run **CellFM**, we need to preprocess the data in h5 or h5ad format.
 The preprocessing pipeline for different downstream tasks can refer to [process.ipynb](https://github.com/biomed-AI/CellFM/blob/main/tutorials/process.ipynb).
 We recommend storing the processed datasets in the [Datasets](#Datasets).

 ### Train on the new dataset

-We provided a script [train.py](https://github.com/biomed-AI/CellFM/blob/main/train.py) for finetuning or training on new datasets.
+We provided a script [train.py](https://github.com/biomed-AI/CellFM/blob/main/train.py) for fine-tuning or training on new datasets.
 For example, we can train on the HumanPBMC dataset with a single NPU device by executing:

 ~~~shell
 # Train with single device